 - Predictive analytics and advanced statistical methods: conjoint, MaxDiff, and regression analysis

-- Text IQ NLP engine for processing large volumes of open-text at statistical scale
+- Text IQ NLP engine for processing large open-text volumes at statistical scale

 - Survey distribution across email, SMS, QR code, web, and in-product channels